EngineerBetter/engineerbetter-hugo/content/blog/ci-shootout-getting-started.md

 ## 1. Install and Configure the CI system

 Just how difficult is it to get from not having a CI system to having one?
 Here we answer that question by exploring how much configuration was needed and the amount of manual work required in each case.
-We deployed each CI system to Kubernetes, the deployment of that Kubernetes is out of scope since the effort required for each was the same.
+We deployed each CI system to an already-existing Kubernetes.

 ### Jenkins (***Mediocre***)